Want to contribute to this article?

 In this article, we have put together 5 essential KPIs you should be tracking, and what they tell you about the health of your business.

 Existing Qualsys customers please note: You can track all these KPIs through EQMS.

 [Image: Qualsys's BI Dashboard collates data from across the business]

 1) Documents: Notification response rate

-All of your organisations' documented procedures for identifying, collecting, storing, maintaining and amending quality and technical records are essential for keeping a healthy quality management system.
+All of your documented procedures for identifying, collecting, storing, maintaining and amending quality and technical records are essential for keeping a healthy quality management system.
 But how do you know whether these procedures and records are being followed by all employees?